41M have lost jobs since virus hit, but layoffs slow

 About 41 million people have now applied for aid since the virus outbreak intensified in March, though not all of them are still unemployed.
 The Labor Department’s report Thursday includes a count of all the people now receiving unemployment aid: 21 million.
 That is a rough measure of the number of unemployed Americans.

+In Nevada, the DOL reported 18,102 new unemployment claims, only 265 more claims than last week.

-The national jobless rate was 14.7% in April, the highest since the Great Depression, and many economists expect it will near 20% in May.
+The national jobless rate was 14.7 percent in April, the highest since the Great Depression, and many economists expect it will near 20 percent in May.

 States are gradually restarting their economies by letting some businesses — from gyms, retail shops and restaurants to hair and nail salons — reopen with some restrictions.
 As some of these employers, including automakers, have recalled a portion of their laid-off employees, the number of people receiving unemployment benefits has fallen.